Cain upsets Perry in Florida Republican straw poll

 ORLANDO, Florida Former pizza executive Herman Cain surprised rival Rick Perry with an upset victory on Saturday in a Republican presidential straw poll in Florida, dealing a disappointing loss to the Texas governor two days after a shaky debate performance.

-Perry, leading in the polls for the 2012 Republican presidential nomination to run against Democratic President Barack Obama, had needed a victory in what was an early test of strength to salve the wounds left over from a debate with his rivals on Thursday in which he struggled.
+Perry, leading in the polls for the Republican presidential nomination in 2012, had needed a victory in what was an early test of strength to salve the wounds left over from a debate with his rivals on Thursday in which he struggled.

-Instead, former Godfather's Pizza executive Cain, who is far behind the two top-tier candidates Perry and Mitt Romney in national polls, won with 37 percent of 2,657 votes cast.
+Instead, former Godfather's Pizza executive Cain, who is far behind the two top-tier candidates Perry and Mitt Romney, won with 37 percent of 2,657 votes cast.

 Perry was a distant second at 15 percent, just ahead of Romney, who won 14 percent despite not participating in the poll.
 Further back were Rick Santorum, Ron Paul, Newt Gingrich, Jon Huntsman and Michele Bachmann.

-Florida's straw poll is nonbinding and significant only in terms of showing a candidate's strength in the state.
-State contests to pick the nominee do not start until next year.
+Florida's straw poll is a nonbinding popularity poll and is significant only in terms of showing a candidate's strength in the state.
+The state contests to determine the Republican nominee do not start until early next year.

 The Perry camp shrugged off the results.